openjdk/jdk/test/lib/jdk/test/lib/hotspot/ir_framework/README.md

 More information about IR matching can be found in the [Javadocs](./doc/jdk/test/lib/hotspot/ir_framework/IR.html).
 Concrete examples on how to specify IR constraint/rules can be found in [IRExample](./examples/IRExample.java) and [TestIRMatching](./tests/TestIRMatching.java) (an internal framework test).

 ### 2.3 Test VM Flags and Scenarios
-The recommended way to use the framework is by using defining single `@run driver` statement in the JTreg header which, however, does not allow the specification of additional test VM flags.
+The recommended way to use the framework is by defining a single `@run driver` statement in the JTreg header which, however, does not allow the specification of additional test VM flags.
 Instead, the user has the possibility to provide VM flags by calling `TestFramework.runWithFlags()` or by creating a `TestFramework` builder object on which `addFlags()` can be called.

 If a user wants to provide multiple flag combinations for a single test, he or she has the option to provide different scenarios.
 A scenario based flag will always have precedence over other user defined flags.
 More information about scenarios can be found in the [Javadocs](./doc/jdk/test/lib/hotspot/ir_framework/Scenario.html).